abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image41.png)

-12. Similarly copy and paste the **Sales and Units KPIs**.
+12. Similarly, copy and paste the **Sales and Units KPIs**.
 FYI -- multiple visuals can be copied and pasted together.

     ![](../media/lab-07/image42.png)

-    Notice it is easy to copy visuals from an existing report and paste it to a report that connects to semantic model.
-Note that the table names, column names, measure names must be the same for copy and paste to work.
+    Notice it is easy to copy visuals from an existing report and paste it to a report that connects to a semantic model.
+Note that the table names, column names, and measure names must be the same for copy and paste to work.
-    If they are not the same you may have an error, but this can be easily resolved.
+    If they are not the same, you may have an error, but this can be easily resolved.

 13. Navigate to **FAIAD.pbix** and select Sales over time line chart.